 The magnetometer is used to detect variations in the total magnetic field of the underlying seafloor and sub-seabed geology on the basis of anomalies in the Earth’s magnetic field, caused by the presence of ferrous iron on, or below, the seafloor.
 Materials high in ferrous or ferric compounds may include wreck debris, pipelines, unexploded ordnance, sites of archaeological interest or volcanic rocks; presenting significant challenges to site-developers.

 In recent years the company has developed various tow configurations to allow deployment of multiple magnetometers.
-Most recently, this has involved using the EIVA ScanFish, accommodating 4 magnetometers on a 5m fixed wing, enabling wider coverage along each survey line.
-The terrain-following operation mode of the Scanfish ROTV ensures a fixed height above the seabed, improving both the quality of the resultant data and efficiency of acquisition.
-From our 24hr 27.5m DP1 catamarans Bibby Tethra and Bibby Athena, we also have the option of deploying multiple Scanfish systems, greatly improving efficiency without comprimising data density and quality.
+Most recently, this has involved using the EIVA ScanFish, accommodating multiple magnetometers on a fixed wing, enabling wider coverage along each survey line.
+The terrain-following operation mode of the Scanfish ROTV ensures a fixed height above the seabed is maintained, improving both the quality of the resultant data and efficiency of acquisition.
+From our 24hr 27.5m DP1 catamarans Bibby Tethra and Bibby Athena, we also have the option of deploying multiple ScanFish systems, greatly improving efficiency without compromising data density and quality.

 On our 12hr inshore vessels, we employ various methods including fixed multiple gradiometer frames, piggy-backing sensors behind side scan sonar towfish and soft tow configurations.